 As long as you don’t alter the meaning, you can edit a quote if it helps to clarify the message.

-It’s also important to use proper punctuation:
+According to the English grammar rules, it’s also essential to use proper punctuation:

 - Add a colon before the quotation if you introduce it with an independent clause.